 What I’ve Learned Listening to Men in Private

 Most of the men I've listened to over the years didn't come looking for answers.
 They came for space.
-Not a service, not a fix, just the rare permission to say something real without it being solved, managed, or measured.
-They weren't broken.
-They weren't in crisis.
-They weren't looking for someone to tell them who they were.
-What they needed, more than anything, was a place to lay something down, quietly, without the pressure to explain it all first.
-And the truth is, most of them had never had that before.
+They weren't broken, they needed a place to lay something down, without the pressure to explain it first.

 When a man speaks honestly in private, it's not just the content of what he says that matters.
 It's the way he says it.
 There's often a long pause.
 A hesitation.
 A slow search for words that have lived unnamed inside him for years.
 Sometimes the words come fast, finally, like something that's been waiting at the back of his throat.
 Other times, it's quieter.
 A long exhale before a sentence that starts with, "I've never said this before…" The first thing I've learned is this: silence doesn't mean there's nothing to say.
 It often means no one ever made it safe enough to say it.